lhch9550/Quantify-Course-Impact/README.md

 **Course specificity**

 Sector analysis has been conducted by comparing the proportion of courses with impact indices higher or lower than the overall course impact index median (0.074).
 A significant difference has been observed in the ratio of above-median to below-median impact indices across various educational sectors.
-To explore the reasons behind this discrepancy, we incorporated course specificity into our analysis.
+To explore the reasons behind this discrepancy, course specificity has been incorporated into our analysis.

 ![image](https://github.com/lhch9550/Quantify-Course-Impact/assets/74129302/033957c0-11d3-4694-9f76-83d92f894e20)

+The research, focusing on the coverage of specialized jobs/skills by course a, derived course specificity by computing the inverse of *Kc,1*.

 ![image](https://github.com/lhch9550/Quantify-Course-Impact/assets/74129302/2bad7aea-3f80-4d63-b435-5af55ca01f71)